 The Foundation supported St Basils in 2015 and 2016 by funding the charity’s accredited LifeSkills programme, enabling young people to develop key independent living skills such as budgeting and cooking and providing them with an opportunity to achieve an Open College Network Level 1 Award in Progression - an important step in enabling young people to return to education, and a real confidence booster in helping them realise that further education is an option for them.

-This year a £2,500 grant will support the charity’s drug and alcohol awareness sessions.
+In 2017 a £2,500 grant supported the charity’s drug and alcohol awareness sessions.
 Many of the young people that the charity works with have drug and alcohol problems which affects their mental health, their relationships with other people and therefore their ability to live within the local community.
-These sessions will help them gain a greater understanding of the impact of their behaviour and will also contribute towards their LifeSkills modules - and therefore potentially a recognised qualification.
+These sessions helped them gain a greater understanding of the impact of their behaviour and also contributed towards their LifeSkills modules - and therefore potentially a recognised qualification.

 Barrie Hodge, Head of Fundraising and Communications at St Basils, said:

 “Sadly, as a coping mechanism for the many complex issues which come as a result of losing a home, some people turn to alcohol and drugs.
 If this cycle isn’t broken it can result in entrenched homelessness which can have a devastating impact on the person and their community.
-The money we have received from National Express Foundation will allow us to educate young people facing this problem and will make young lives better.”
+The money we received from the National Express Foundation allowed us to educate young people facing this problem and will make young lives better.”

 Tara Martins Community Project, Kent

 Tara Martins Community Project helps homeless single people by offering free bed spaces in a night shelter as well as an opportunity to have a healthy evening meal and a shower, facilities to wash their clothes and have breakfast.